rnumata/Java-JUnit/README.md

 ### __Description__

-It is a code developed attending the Unit Testing at [Universidade Positivo](https://www.up.edu.br/institucional) </br>
+It is a code developed attending the Unit Testing discipline at [Universidade Positivo](https://www.up.edu.br/institucional) </br>
 A unit test is a piece of code written by a developer that executes a specific functionality in the code to be tested and asserts a certain behavior or state. </br>

 ### __Technologies Used__